Pool Inspection Checklist

 Pool Safety Features

 Pool safety features include things like perimeter fences around the pool area (with appropriate latching and locks), pool alarms, safety glass, and safety covers.
 When you consider buying a house with a preexisting inground pool, you should research the required safety features for the area you’re considering buying your new home.
+Many municipalities will also require pool owners to have a pool life ring in close proximity to the pool area.

 Required safety measures vary from town to town, so check with the local township for your location’s exact information.
 While the home inspector should be familiar with the local laws, it is still essential for you to educate yourself.
+For example, in California, any pool more than 18 inches deep must have a fence surrounding the entire pool.

 Physical Condition of Pool

-The pool deck also requires examining.
+The pool deck also requires examination.
 Look at the color and condition of the decking material.
 Note the decking position to ensure it’s correctly pitched, so splash-out is moved away from the pool and directed towards proper drainage areas.

 Check if the decking is even or if it is lifting in areas.
 Lifting can be a sign of more significant problems and may require a partial or complete replacement of decking material, which can be very costly.